Some paving materials are more cost effective than others, and certain types are more durable and easier to maintain.

 Pavers are manufactured to be non-skid and non-slip.
-This means vehicles will always have traction, which will help prevent tire marks and adults and kids will never slip on a wet pool deck or patio.
+This means vehicles will have better traction, which will help prevent tire marks, and there is a reduced risk of slipping on a wet pool deck or patio.

 In terms of value, paving stones are considered to be one of the only hardscape products that instantly add value to your home upon installation.

 Due to their versatility, aesthetic and Lifetime Product Guarantee, pavers are quickly becoming the preferred hardscape solution among homeowners and contractors.

 The bottom line…

 The best way to stamp the image of your home into the minds of your visitors is to create a remarkable first impression.
 A welcoming walkway or a charming patio will capture the attention and interest of your guests.

 In terms of cost, slab concrete is generally least expensive upfront but may incur more costs over time as it needs to be repaired or replaced.
 Stamped concrete and paving stones both have a higher upfront cost than slab concrete.
 Stamped concrete can have similar issues to slab concrete in terms of staining of cracking, which may incur higher costs over time.
 Paving stones, which are usually in the same price range as stamped concrete, are easiest to repair or replace if damage occurs over time.

 To make the best selection that fits your personal needs, enlist the help of a professional.
 Install It Direct can assist you with choosing the best paving materials for your home.

 Sign up today for a free estimate, or join our mailing list and receive special deals and inside tips.